exonum/exonum-doc/src/home/design-overview.md

   cannot modify the blockchain state directly (although they can generate transactions and push them to the network)

+!!! note
-**Notice.** Another type of endpoints, *events*, [is coming soon](../dev/roadmap.md).
+    Another type of endpoints, *events*, [is coming soon](../dev/roadmap.md).
     Events will implement the [pub/sub architecure pattern][wiki:pubsub], allowing light clients and services to subscribe to events emitted by services.

 External applications may communicate with service endpoints via HTTP REST API, using JSON as the serialization format.